jharwell/libra/docs/development/c-dev-guide.rst

 - When testing ``==/!=`` with a CONSTANT, the constant goes on the lhs, because that way if you mistype and only put a single ``=`` you'll get a compiler error rather than it (maybe) silently compiling into a bug.
+Most compilers will warn about this, but what if you have that warning disabled, or are using an older compiler which doesn't emit it?

 - Don't use ``//`` style comments--use ``/* */`` style comments.
 This is
-  because (1) the generally force you NOT to put stuff at the end of a line where it is more likely to hamper readability/be missed by the reader, and (2) they are easier to reader because they are symmetric.
+  because (1) the generally force you NOT to put stuff at the end of a line where it is more likely to hamper readability/be missed by the reader, and (2) they are easier to read because they are symmetric.

 - When a ``/* */`` style comment is over one line, format it symmetrically, like so, to improve readability::